Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `say_game <message>`

-Sends <message> to Game tab as if you had typed it in.
+Sends &lt;message&gt; to Game tab as if you had typed it in.

 ## `say_global`